Kamnoetvidya Science Academy: Facilities

 A scanning electron microscope is available in the campus for research and experimental purpose.
 KVIS is one of the few educational institutions to own an electron microscope.
 The engineering workshop laboratory is equipped with 3D printers, lathe machines and 3D modelling software.
 Microcontroller Laboratory is equipped with various microcontroller kits, electronic oscilloscope, robotic kits, solar panel kits, etc. The Computer Science Lab is equipped with Dell all-in-one computers with Intel Core i7 processors, NVIDIA GPU and digital white boards.
 The academic resource centre is equipped with most of the scientific journals from Springer and Science Direct.
 The entire campus is equipped with wired and wireless high speed internet connectivity.

 Admission process

 An entrance exam with two tier process is open to all Thai nationals pursuing secondary 3 (Grade 9) every year.
 This exam is conducted in various centres all over the country.

 Academics

 Students at Kamnoetvidya Science Academy receive a full scholarship.
-Kamnoetvidya Science Academy received 6 billion baht ($185.3 million) for construction of an academic park.
+Kamnoetvidya Science Academy received 6 billion baht ($185.3 million) for construction of an academic park, further enhancing its facilities to support innovative learning and research.